 So how do I fix this?
 Or maybe, how do I get my chocolate mint chip ice cream fix?

 First off, during the pandemic, I’ve been making homemade ice cream.
 I’ve been able to control the ingredients and add in special touches like fresh mint (growing out of control in my neighbor’s garden).
-Here’s a quick blender recipe I’ve used that doesn’t use sweetened condensed milk, which contains palm oil.
+Here’s a quick blender recipe I’ve used.
 When I need ice cream from the store for my movie binges, I choose companies that clearly label their ice cream to be palm oil free.
 Ben and Jerry’s does this very well.
 As the ice cream shops open up, I will go local.

 All of these options may seem high priced or too much work.
 Surprisingly the homemade recipes are really easy to make, and pretty cheap considering the quality of ice cream produced.
 The great thing is you can enjoy the process, sit back and not feel guilty about using palm oil, the really unhealthy and not cool ingredient in ice cream.
 And for me, it takes me back, to when ice cream had ingredients I could point to.